-Carbamazepine was discontinued on Day 1 of admission due to strong clinical suspicion of carbamazepine induced hypersensitivity reaction with hepatic involvement as evidenced by fever, generalised cutaneous lesions, eosinophilia and markedly elevated liver enzymes.
+Carbamazepine was discontinued on Day 1 of admission due to strong clinical suspicion of carbamazepine induced hypersensitivity reaction with hepatic involvement as evidenced by fever, generalized cutaneous lesions, eosinophilia and markedly elevated liver enzymes.
 Immediate withdrawal of the suspected offending drug was considered essential to prevent further progression of systemic involvement.
-Levetiracetam was initiated as an alternative antiepileptic therapy as it has a favourable safety profile with minimal hepatic metabolism and a low risk of cross reactivity in patients with antiepileptic drug–induced hypersensitivity reactions.
-This substitution ensured continued seizure control while minimising further hepatic insult.
+Levetiracetam was initiated as an alternative antiepileptic therapy as it has a favorable safety profile with minimal hepatic metabolism and a low risk of cross reactivity in patients with antiepileptic drug–induced hypersensitivity reactions.
+This substitution ensured continued seizure control while minimizing further hepatic insult.

 2.7 HOSPITAL DISCHARGE MEDICATIONS: TABLE: 04